MichaelBoegner/interviewer/README.md

 - **Prepared Statements**: All database queries use prepared statements to prevent SQL injection
 - **CORS Configuration**: Configured to restrict origins in production environments
 - **Environment Variables**: Sensitive configuration stored in environment variables

-## ⚡ Performance Considerations

-- **Stateless Design**: The API is designed to be stateless, allowing for horizontal scaling

 ## ✅ Testing Strategy